antongap99/rsschool-cv/cv.md

   * Discord: Anton.gap#4429
   * Telegram: [antonics](https://t.me/antonics)
 #### About me
-I received my bachelor's degree from SPbPU in power engineering.
+I received my bachelor's degree from SPBPU in power engineering.
 After my internship at the plant, I realized that I should look for a profession that implements creative potential.
 That's why I chose on frontend development.
 I study hard and try not to waste my time.
 #### Skills
    * Js basics
    * HTML & CSS